Insurers Sank Connecticut's 'Public Option.' Would A National Version Survive?

 "State action is always a precursor for federal action," says Trish Riley, the executive director of the National Academy for State Health Policy.
 "There's a long history of that."

 Those state efforts continue, all around the U.S. Virginia state delegate Ibraheem Samirah introduced a new public option bill this session.
-In Colorado, Gov. Jeremy Polis is spearheading an effort.
+In Colorado, Gov. Jared Polis is spearheading an effort.
 And Washington state is the furthest along — it approved a public option last year, and the state-offered plan will be available next year.

 But in 2019, Connecticut's legislators were stuck between two diametrically opposed constituencies, both distinctly local.